kvannotten/pcd/README.md

 * `current_date`: the current date (when you download it)
 * `rand`: a string of 8 random characters
 * `ext`: the extension (including the prefix dot)
+* `episode_id`: the relative, generated id of the episode.
+Please note that this is not necessarily idempotent.
+It depends on the management of the RSS feed.

 The `filenameTemplate` is optional.
 It will default to: `{{ .name }}`